Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Experimental details

 \subsection{Neutron scattering}

 Unpolarized and polarized neutron elastic scattering experiments were carried out at the POlarized Neutron Triple-Axis spectrometer PONTA installed at the 5G beamhole of Japan Research Reactor 3 (JRR-3) \cite{5G_PONTA}.
 As for the unpolarized measurements, the incident neutrons with the energy of $34.05$ meV was obtained by a pyrolytic graphite (PG) monochromator.
-The spectrometer was operated in a two-axis diffraction mode.
-A single crystal of CrNb$_4$Se$_8$ with a mass of 10 mg was loaded in an Al cell with a small amount of He gas for thermal exchange.
-We performed three experiment for the same crystal with three different horizontal scattering planes, specifically, $(H,H,L)$, $(H,0,L)$, and $(H,2H,L)$ planes.
+The spectrometer was operated in a two-axis diffraction mode with the horizontal beam collimation of open-80'-80'.
+A single crystal of Cr$_{1/4}$NbSe$_2$ with a mass of 10 mg was loaded in an Al cell with a small amount of He gas for thermal exchange.
+We performed three experiments for the same crystal with three different horizontal scattering planes, specifically, $(H,H,L)$, $(H,0,L)$, and $(H,2H,L)$ planes.
 The sample cell was attached to the cold head of a $^4$He closed-cycle refrigerator and was cooled to the lowest temperature of 2.3 K.

 As for the polarized neutron scattering measurements, the polarized incident neutron beam was obtained by a Heusler (111) monochromator.
 The spectrometer was operated in a triple-axis mode.
 The spin states and the energy of the scattered neutrons were analyzed by a Heusler (111) analyzer.
 The sample was cooled to low temperatures in the same manner as that in the unpolarized measurements.
 The directions of the neutron spins were controlled by a spin flipper and guide fields from a Helmholtz coil.
 The magnetic field at the sample position was approximately 5 mT.